jeffrey-a-meunier/fprime-documentation/tutorials/rate-groups/index.rst

 In order to do this, we'll use a *rate group*.
 By connecting the ThrusterController to a 1Hz (1 cycle per second) rate group, we can have the rate group call a function in our component once per second.
-This function will increment or decrement the thrust level by 10% until it reaches the target value.
+This function will increment or decrement the power level by 10% until it reaches the target value.

 .. toctree::
    :maxdepth: 1